vega-d/Plus4-Wiki-dev/content/ssh-access/README.md

+---
+title: "How to access your Plus 4 through SSH"
+render_with_liquid: false
+---

 # How to access your Plus 4 through SSH

 SSH access is needed to interact with the Klipper configuration system.
 You will specifically need to SSH into your printer to add Klipper extensions.